lulzzz/datalayer/docs/docs/pilot/index.md

 ---
-title: Kuber
+title: Pilot
 ---

-Kuber is plain Kubernetes, simple.
+Pilot is plain Kubernetes, simple.
 It will help you create and manage your K8S cluster in the cloud and deploy applications for your Big Data Science projects.

 We support for now [https://aws.amazon.com](Amazon Cloud).
 Read our [Release Plan](/docs/releases) to know more on other cloud support.

-The [Kuber](https://github.com/datalayer/kuber) repository contains the source code to run the REST server endpoints.
+The [Pilot](https://github.com/datalayer/datalayer-pilot) repository contains the source code to run the REST server endpoints.

-We distinguish `Kuber CLI` which is the command line interface to operate the K8S cluster and its applications from `Kuber UI` is the WEB user interface to operate the K8S cluster and its applications.
+We distinguish `Pilot CLI` which is the command line interface to operate the K8S cluster and its applications from `Pilot UI` is the WEB user interface to operate the K8S cluster and its applications.

 Before using `Kuber`, setup your `AWS` environment with the needed AWS credentials via environement variables.